royalgraphx/qemu-sideswipe/docs/tools/qemu-nbd.rst

 Expose the guest-visible contents of a qcow2 file via a block device /dev/nbd0 (and possibly creating /dev/nbd0p1 and friends for partitions found within), then disconnect the device when done.
-Access to bind ``qemu-nbd`` to a /dev/nbd device generally requires root privileges, and may also require the execution of ``modprobe nbd`` to enable the kernel NBD client module.  *CAUTION*: Do not use this method to mount filesystems from an untrusted guest image - a
+Access to bind qemu-nbd to an /dev/nbd device generally requires root privileges, and may also require the execution of ``modprobe nbd`` to enable the kernel NBD client module.  *CAUTION*: Do not use this method to mount filesystems from an untrusted guest image - a